Church Hill Tunnel

 Church Hill Tunnel is an old Chesapeake and Ohio Railway (C&O) tunnel, built in the early 1870s, which extends approximately 4000 ft under the Church Hill district of Richmond, Virginia, United States.
 On October 2, 1925, the tunnel collapsed on a work train, killing four men and trapping a steam locomotive and ten flat cars.
 Rescue efforts only resulted in further collapse, and the tunnel was eventually sealed for safety reasons.

 Portions of the tunnel have continued to wreak havoc above in the years since, and several houses and a wall of a church have been destroyed by sinkholes near 25th and Broad Streets.
-More recently, tennis courts and the wall of a house seem to have been victims farther east.
+More recently, tennis courts and the wall of a house seem to have become victims farther east.
 Long the subject of community speculation and trespassing incidents at its eastern portal, the tunnel is owned by the C&O's successor entity, CSX Transportation.

 The tunnel, which is still considered dangerous, was featured in a 1998 newspaper article by Richmond Times-Dispatch reporter Mark Holmberg and photographer P. Kevin Morley, who explored portions from the eastern portal with professional caving personnel and equipment.
 Efforts to unseal the tunnel and extract the buried work train have been unsuccessful.